MicrosoftDocs/power-automate-docs/articles/environments-overview-admin.md

 - You might also create separate environments for different global branches of your company.

+You can create and manage environments using the [Power Platform admin center](https:aka.ms/ppac).

-Learn all about [environments](https://docs.microsoft.com/power-platform/admin/environments-overview) in the Power Platform admin docs.
+Learn all about [environments](https://docs.microsoft.com/power-platform/admin/environments-overview) in the Power Platform admin guide.